-The Barnafoss Waterfalls are located just off Highway 1, near the town of Hvammstangi.
+The Barnafoss Waterfalls are located just off Highway 1, near Hvammstangi.
 The falls are a short drive from the capital city of Reykjavik and are easily accessible by car.
-There is a small parking lot at the base of the falls, making it easy to park and walk to the viewing area.
+A small parking lot is at the base of the falls, making it easy to park and walk to the viewing area.

 23. Kirkjufell Mountain

 Kirkjufell Mountain is one of the most beautiful places in Iceland.
-It’s a tall, snow-capped mountain that towers over the small town of Grundarfjörður, and the views from the top are stunning.
+It’s a tall, snow-capped mountain tower over the small town of Grundarfjörður, and the views from the top are stunning.

-Kirkjufell Mountain is moderately challenging to climb, and there are plenty of campsites nearby, making it a popular spot for climbers and photographers alike.
+Kirkjufell Mountain is moderately challenging to climb, and plenty of campsites are nearby, making it a popular spot for climbers and photographers alike.
 If you’re looking for an amazing view, Kirkjufell Mountain is definitely worth a visit.
 Just be sure to pack your camera!

 24. Grábrók Crater